philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

   - `Low` (10s timeout) for tasks that can be deferred but must still complete eventually (e.g. an analytics notification).
   - `Idle` (no timeout) for tasks that do not have to run at all. (e.g. hidden off-screen content).

   The timeouts for each priority level are necessary to make sure that lower priority work still runs even if we have so much higher priority work to do, that the higher priority work could run continuously.
 In scheduling algorithms, this problem is referred to as [starvation](<https://en.wikipedia.org/wiki/Starvation_(computer_science)>).
 The timeouts give us the guarantee that every scheduled task will eventually run.
-For example we won't miss a single analytics notification even if we have ongoing animations in our app.
+For example we won’t miss a single analytics notification even if we have ongoing animations in our app.

   ➡️ With this feature, we can schedule tasks with different priorities.

 ## Scheduling in Action

-Let's see how we can use these features to make an app feel a lot more responsive.
+Let’s see how we can use these features to make an app feel a lot more responsive.
 To do this, we take a look at [ScheduleTron 3000](https://github.com/philipp-spiess/scheduletron3000), an app that I built that allows us to highlight a search term in a list of names.
-Let's take a look at the implementation first:
+Let’s take a look at the implementation first:

 <!-- prettier-ignore -->
 ```js